nicolexxuu/SNPAAMapper-Python/README.md

 cd ./SNPAAMapper-Python
 ```

+and download [hg19_CDSIntronWithSign.txt.out](https://drive.google.com/file/d/1n1qI-DvhyZhqVWl9YuyGGW91b0IZLFfe/view?usp=sharing) to your local repository.

-and simply type
+Next, type

 ```sh
 ./run_SNPAAMapper-Python.sh config.txt
 ```

-or run the following steps in sequential order (Note: the first two steps were compiled for the human hg19 genome and output files have already been generated):
+OR run the following steps in sequential order (Note: the first two steps were compiled for the human hg19 genome and output files have already been generated):

 <!-- 1.
 Generate annotation file: